MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/known-issues.md

 # Known Issues - Windows Speech

-Currently the `select` keyword cannot trigger `UnityAction`s/select events correctly on HoloLens 2.
+Currently the `select` keyword can't trigger `UnityAction`s/select events correctly on HoloLens 2.
 Saying the keyword will cause a system tooltip with the word `select` to show up but `WindowsPhraseRecognitionSubsystem` will not fire any event.
-The issue is currently being addressed and a fix is expected soon.
+The issue is being addressed and a fix is expected soon.